 For the curtains in the front of the stage, run two panels through a tension rod, then install it just behind the stage header.

-We opted for the yellow curtains because they complimented the purple so well.
-They were also a steal at less than $10 FOR THE PAIR (more colors also available)!
+We opted for the yellow curtains (more colors also available!) because they complimented the purple so well.
 Now, these aren’t something I would hang up to block out light because they are thin, but for this little budding performer and her stage, they are perfect.